torresroger776/TranscriptionPipeline/README.md

 - Allow batch YouTube channel and playlist submission
 - Add support for other video platforms
 - Build a minimal web UI for end users
-- Use a job tracker for robust idempotency